dotnet/csharpstandard/standard/basic-concepts.md

 ### 7.5.4 Protected access

-When a `protected` instance member is accessed outside the program text of the class in which it is declared, and when a `protected internal` instance member is accessed outside the program text of the program in which it is declared, the access shall take place within a class declaration that derives from the class in which it is declared.
+When a `protected` or `private protected` instance member is accessed outside the program text of the class in which it is declared, and when a `protected internal` instance member is accessed outside the program text of the program in which it is declared, the access shall take place within a class declaration that derives from the class in which it is declared.
 Furthermore, the access is required to take place *through* an instance of that derived class type or a class type constructed from it.
 This restriction prevents one derived class from accessing protected members of other derived classes, even when the members are inherited from the same base class.

 Let `B` be a base class that declares a protected instance member `M`, and let `D` be a class that derives from `B`.
 Within the *class_body* of `D`, access to `M` can take one of the following forms: